kbl/s10-edu/README.md

  * Trends about stock value are build from data available in 5th column (price of option at the end of the day),

 # Output
-Stocky provides simple output idicating probability of price being higher/lower than last one readed from historical dataa.
+Stocky provides simple output idicating probability of price being higher/lower than last one read from historical data.